- Public Speaking

 The more you know about your client, the more you can make your presentations personal.
 They don’t know financials; that’s why they hired you.
 If they believe you have their financial best interest at heart, they don’t need to hear all the technical, fancy words in a financial meeting or see elaborate spreadsheets.

 We all know how frustrating it can be when you spend hours preparing for a meeting, and then the meeting goes in a completely different direction.
-However, let the meeting go where the clients leads it; meetings end up going a lot easier when they cover what the client needs or what is of interest to the client.
+However, let the meeting go where the client leads it; meetings end up going a lot easier when they cover what the client needs or what is of interest to the client.

 Whether you have a public speaking engagement, meeting with a potential client, or you’re growing a relationship with an existing client, remember, financials might run a business, but relationships grow a business.